COVID Clinic: Defending against the pandemic

 |0

-This work, COVID Clinic: Defending against the pandemic [Image 2 of 2], by 2nd Lt.
-Benjamin Aronson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, COVID Clinic: Defending against the pandemic, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT